Halewood: History

 William Imrie, Liverpool shipowner who owned the White Star Line is buried in Halewood.
 Imrie died in 1906.
 A service was held at St Margaret's Church and his body was laid with that of his wife in the family plot in the graveyard of St Nicholas Church.
 The church also has war memorial, erected in 1921.

 Halewood railway station opened in 1988.
 An earlier station, a few hundred metres further east, on Baileys Lane had closed in 1951.
 The original Halewood station opened 1874 and first appeared in the timetable in May that year.
 The railway line in Halewood passed on a three-arched sandstone viaduct.
 The station was high up on an embankment, and for this reason it was constructed from timber (unlike nearly all of the other CLC stations which were palatial brick structures).

-There are still a few pubs in Halewood, but the oldest remaining is the Eagle & Child (c.1750).
+There are a few pubs in Halewood, with the oldest being The Eagle & Child (c.1750).
 It was renamed The Reverend Plummer in late 2018, but restored back to its original name in mid-2020.
-Reverend Canon F B Plummer was the vicar of St Nicholas Church from 1902 to 1926, and tragically lost three of his seven sons during the First World War.
+Reverend Canon F B Plummer was the vicar of St Nicholas Church from 1902 to 1926, and lost three of his seven sons during the First World War.
 His sons are memorialised on the cenotaph in St Nicholas' churchyard.

 Halewood is home to the first war horse grave to be awarded heritage protection.
 Blackie was a war horse buried at the RSPCA Liverpool Animal Centre, Higher Road, Halewood in 1942.
-He served with the 275th Brigade Royal Field Artillery ‘A’ Battery – 55th West Lancashire Division in most of the major battles of the First World War, including Arras, the Somme Offensive and Ypres.
+He served with the 275th Brigade Royal Field Artillery 'A' Battery – 55th West Lancashire Division in most of the major battles of the First World War, including Arras, the Somme Offensive and Ypres.
 Recognising the contribution Blackie made as a horse in service with the British Army during the First World War, his grave in Halewood became a grade II listed monument in 2017.

+Halewood was one of the sites of the Survey of English Dialects.
+Despite being close to Liverpool, the speech of Halewood at the time was still traditional Lancashire dialect and not Scouse.